apioo/fusio/README.md

 This builds the Fusio system with a predefined backend account.
 The credentials are taken from the env variables `FUSIO_BACKEND_USER`, `FUSIO_BACKEND_EMAIL` and `FUSIO_BACKEND_PW` in the `docker-compose.yml`.
 If you are planing to run the container on the internet you must change these credentials.

+## Domains

+By default the complete Fusio project can be hosted on a single domain.
+In this setup your API is served at the root directory and the developer portal and backend apps are directly served from the /apps folder.
+This setup is easy to use since it requires no configuration.
+If you want to run Fusio in a production environment we recommend to create the following sub-domain structure:

+* __api.acme.com__
+  Contains only Fusio where your API is served, in this case you can delete the apps/ folder from the public/ folder
+* __developer.acme.com__
+  Contains the developer portal app where external developers can register
+* __fusio.acme.com__
+  Optional the backend app where you can manage your Fusio instance.
+You can host this also on a complete separate internal domain, the backend app only needs access to the Fusio API.

+This is of course only a suggestion and you are free to choose the domain names how you like.

 # Documentation